doctorcrawford/MouseMingleMonoRepo/README.md

 * This route require one parameter, a rodentId.
 It will return all the interests associated with a specific rodent.

 ```
+# To test routes in Swagger:

 * In your terminal, navigate to the project directory and run ```dotnet watch run```
 * In your broswer, open https://localhost:5001/swagger/index.html
 * Use the GUI to navigate the API

+# To test routes in PostMan:

+* Make sure that Postman API Platform is downloaded to your device
+* Start a new request by clicking the + at the top of the window
+* Copy and paste any of the above listed end point links into the text bar that says 'Enter URL or paste text'
+* Make sure the method to the left of the text box matches the method described for the endpoint you are testing
+* If route requires a body, navigate to the body window just below the text box
+* Copy and paste the body code listed above and replace fields with their respective values
+* Click send and wait for response at the bottom of the window

 ## License